Oxycontin Treatment Clinics In United States

 * Feel Lousy: Apart from dreadful withdrawal sickness, taking OxyContin can have side-effects such as constipation, sexual problems, swelling, nausea, sweating, itching and sleepiness.

 * Get Infected: Injecting OxyContin has the same risks as injecting heroin.
-Those who share needles can result in HIV, hepatitis and other life-threatening infections, or they can infect other people.
+Those who share needles can result in HIV,and other life-threatening infections, or they can infect other people.

 * Get Busted: Possessing someone else’s OxyContin is a crime – you increase chance arrest, conviction and a criminal record.